mantidproject/mantid/docs/source/development/AlgorithmMPISupport.rst

 FilterByLogValue                  all
 FilterByTime                      all
-FilterEventsByLogValuePreNexus    Identical               see ``IFileLoader`` IFileLoader                       Identical               implicitly adds support for many load inheriting from this LoadAscii2                        Identical               see ``IFileLoader`` LoadAscii                         Identical               see ``IFileLoader`` LoadBBY                           Identical               see ``IFileLoader``
+FilterEventsByLogValuePreNexus    Identical               see ``IFileLoader`` Fit                               MasterOnly, Identical   see ``IFittingAlgorithm`` IFileLoader                       Identical               implicitly adds support for many load-algorithms inheriting from this
+IFittingAlgorithm                 MasterOnly, Identical   implicitly adds support for several fit-algorithms inheriting from this
+LoadAscii2                        Identical               see ``IFileLoader`` LoadAscii                         Identical               see ``IFileLoader`` LoadBBY                           Identical               see ``IFileLoader``